oracle/opengrok/OpenGrok-Authorization.md

 Example of a [SampleAuthorizationPlugin.java](https://github.com/OpenGrok/OpenGrok/tree/master/plugins) is included in plugins directory in the root of the git repository.

 ### Implementation

-Each plugin must implement the IAuthorizationPlugin interface which contains four methods:
+Each plugin must implement the `IAuthorizationPlugin` interface which contains four methods:

 1. `void load ( void );`

    This method is called whenever the framework loads the plugin into memory
    - watchdog service enabled and change was made (forced reload)
    - deploy of the webapp
+   - configuration change (change of the plugin directory, ...)

 2. `void unload ( void );`

-    This method is called whenever the framework destroyes the plugin
+    This method is called whenever the framework destroys the plugin
     - watchdog service enabled and change was made (forced reload) (the order is first unload the old instance then load the new one)
     - undeploy of the webapp